waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - Pokémon at the level cap do not gain EXP.
     - All non-fainted party members share EXP.
 - **Field Moves:**
-    - DIG can be used to escape caves and some areas to the entrance of the last-used Pokémon Center, but **cannot be used in cities**.
+    - DIG can be used to escape caves but **cannot be used in cities**.

 ## III.
 Agent Log
+### `pathfinder_agent` (Probationary Status)
-- **`pathfinder_agent` (CRITICAL FAILURE):** The agent is demonstrably UNRELIABLE for complex paths in southern Cerulean City.
-It has now led me into a marked one-way trap TWICE. **MANDATE: DO NOT use the agent for multi-turn navigation in this area.
+- **CRITICAL FAILURE:** The agent is demonstrably UNRELIABLE for complex, multi-turn paths in southern Cerulean City.
+It has now led me into a marked one-way trap TWICE.
+- **MANDATE:** DO NOT use the agent for multi-turn navigation in this area.
 Proceed with careful, manual navigation, breaking the journey into small, verifiable steps.

-The agent is on probation for this map.**
-- **`battle_menu_navigator`:** Created.
-For efficient battle menu navigation.
+### Other Agents
 - **`unseen_tile_navigator_agent`:** Reliable for overworld navigation when stuck.
-- **`move_tutor_advisor`:** Created.
-Ready for use when a new TM is acquired.
-- **`multi_map_route_planner_agent`**: Created.
-For planning routes across multiple maps.
+- **Created, Untested:** `battle_menu_navigator`, `move_tutor_advisor`, `multi_map_route_planner_agent`.

 ## IV.
 Route & City Debriefs
-- **Cerulean City:** The path east out of Cerulean City is a dead end that requires Cut.
-The correct path for story progression is south, through the burgled house at (28, 12).
+- **Cerulean City:** The path east requires Cut.
+The correct path for story progression is south, through the burgled house at (28, 12), which is accessible after navigating the main part of the city.
+The southeastern yard is a trap that loops back through a small, dead-end section of the gym.

 ## V. Pending Tasks & Hypotheses
 - **Hypothesis:** The officer blocking the east exit of Cerulean City might move now that the Trashed House/Team Rocket event is resolved.
-I need to go back and check on him after leaving the gym.
+I need to go back and check on him after escaping this loop.